 Big changes were in the works.

-In 1603 Samuel de Champlain began exploring the waterways that lead in and out of the big river and another French King, Henry IV, eventually gave him the job of establishing townsites in the New World and administering the lucrative fur trade.
+In 1603 another Frenchman landed on our shores and made even bigger waves.
+Samuel de Champlain began exploring the waterways that lead in and out of what we called The Big River and another French King, Henry IV, eventually gave him the job of establishing townsites in the New World and administering the lucrative fur trade.

 The French authorities designed the fur trading system so that native people had to travel all the way to Montreal, Trois Rivieres and Quebec to trade their furs for regulated quantities of sewing goods, cooking pots, clothing and knives.